hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

             Daily discharge data for the development of the forecast models.
 The data is stored in Excel files.
 The paths to these files are configured in the .env file.
         |__ GIS
             GIS data for the forecast configuration dashboard.
 The data is stored in shape files.
 The paths to these files are configured in the .env file.
+        |__ templates
+            Templates for the forecast bulletins.
+The templates are stored in Excel files.
+The paths to these files are configured in the .env file.
+#            |__ pentad_forecast_bulletin_template.xlsx
+                 Template for the pentad forecast bulletin.
+Edit accoring to your reporting requirements.
    |__ doc
+       Documentation of the forecast tools.
+        |__ www
+            Static files (images) used by the documentation.
+        |__ configuration.md
+            Configuration instructions
         |__ deployment.md
             Deployment instructions
+        |__ development.md
+            Instructions for local development
+        |__ user_guide.md
+            User guide with instructions of how to use the forecast tools once they are deployed.
 ```

 # Configuration